Port Madison Indian Reservation: History

+Economic development

+None of the tribe's reservation is zoned for agriculture.
+In 2012, the tribe established a shellfish nursery on a floating dock, where they raise clams.

 Successful economic development since the early 1990s has given the Suquamish Tribe government the ability to reacquire land lost during the allotment era, and "the Tribe and Tribal members now own more than half of the land on the reservation for the first time in recent history," Suquamish Tribe communications director April Leigh said in a story in the North Kitsap Herald.
 Recent major acquisitions include White Horse Golf Club in 2010, placed into trust in March 2014; and 200 acres known as the Place of the Bear, in the Cowling Creek watershed, in November 2014.